Azhar-Bondi/Azhar-Bondi/README.md

-🥊 QA Engineer | Bug Hunter | Multilingual Test Specialist
+🥊 QA Engineer & Full Stack Developer | Bug Hunter | Multilingual Test Specialist

 I break apps so you don't have to.